avichalk/LittleWomen-Exercise/README.md

 ```
 .
 ├── README.md                   <- This file
-├── secret-1.zip                <- Compressed file #1
-└── secret-2.zip                <- Compressed file #2
+└── secret.zip                <- Compressed file #1
 ```
-Each of the `zip` files should be decompressed in order to finish the exercise 🙂.
+The `zip` file should be decompressed in order to finish the exercise 🙂.

-The first file (`secret-1.zip`) is protected by a 3 digit password (formatted: `xxx`), whilst the second (`secret-2.zip`) will be protected by 3 numbers separated by dots (formatted: `xxxx.xxx.xxx`).
+The file `secret.zip` is protected by 4 numbers separated by dots (formatted: `xxx.xxxx.xxx.xxx`).

 ## Instructions

 1. Import this repository to your GitHub account.
 2. Clone the imported repository to your machine.
 3. Navigate to the example folder from yesterday and find `LittleWomen.txt` (located in `shell-lesson-data/exercise-data/writing/LittleWomen.txt`) and copy it to the newly cloned repository.
-4. Decompressing `secret-1.zip`:
+4. Decompressing `secret.zip`:
-     - Using the command line*, find how many times Meg, one of Little Women's main protagonists, gets mentioned.
+     - Using the command line*, find how many times Meg, Jo, Beth and Amy get mentioned.
 The answer will be the password to opening the file.
-5. Decompressing `secret-1.zip` revealed a Jupyter Notebook!
-Add, commit, and push your changes back to GitHub so that you can run the Jupyter Notebook using Colab (or run it on your machine).
-Follow the instructions in the Jupyter Notebook to find out what numbers will open the second secret!

 ### *Command line help